BoLS logo Today's Tabletop & RPG News

 It’s Just Not What I Want for The Army

 So that’s the book.
-And as I said up front it just doesn’t really do it for me.
-There are a some cool ideas in it.
+And as I said upfront, it just doesn’t really work for me.
+There are some cool ideas in it.
 There are a few gems.
 It does make the army, even if only a little, better.
 But it doesn’t really suddenly make it good.
 And it doesn’t fix the issue the army has.
 It mostly buffs cavalry, which some small buffs to artillery.
-However any of the artillery buffs are locked behind the Nuln army, which remove the cavalry, so its not buffing both at once.
-It does not do anything to improve Empire Infantry or make you want to play them any more.
-I think Empire’s winning strategy is mostly unchanged, focusing around a Grand Army with guns and some cav that may now see a few buffs.
-Maybe I’m missing something here, but overall its a real disappointment for me.
+However, any of the artillery buffs are locked behind the Nuln army, which removes the cavalry, so it’s not buffing both at once.
+It does not do anything to improve Empire Infantry or make you want to play them anymore.
+I think Empire’s winning strategy is mostly unchanged, focusing on a Grand Army with guns and some cav that may now see a few buffs.
+Maybe I’m missing something here, but overall, it’s a real disappointment for me.

 Advertisement